Emberwalker/ac41001_opengl_cpp/LIB_BUILDING.md

 2. `./configure --enable-static`
 3. `mingw32-make` (optionally with `-j X` flag to use X jobs - good for multicore systems)
 4. Fetch `.libs/libpng16.a` and `png.h` for appropriate folders.

+### libnoise

+https://stackoverflow.com/a/13284455 - built artifacts in src/.lib

 ## Darwin64 (macOS)